-- Note that this support for the Native Chat and Callback Widgets and the associated APIs will not include the addition of new features and that bug fixes will be limited to those that affect critical functionality. - As mentioned above, all support for the deprecated widgets and APIs will be dropped as of the 9.0 release of Genesys Engagement Manager.
+Note that this support for the Native Chat and Callback Widgets and the associated APIs will not include the addition of new features and that bug fixes will be limited to those that affect critical functionality.

 Use the Genesys Chat Service JS API to create your own chat widget and modify all the parameters used to control chat sessions.